zzxwill/odps/intl.en-US/Best Practices/Learn to write SQL statements quickly.md

 ```

-SELECT a. ename
+SELECT a.ename
-    , b. ename
+    , b.ename
-FROM emp A
+FROM emp a
 LEFT OUTER JOIN emp b
-ON b. empno = a. mgr;
+ON b.empno = a.mgr;
 ```

 **Example 4: List all jobs of which salaries are higher than 1500 yuan.**

 Use Having, as shown in the following code:

 ```